pages-cms/hunvreus.github.com/_posts/2017-08-20-no-you-dont-want-to-be-an-entrepreneur.md

 A few months ago, I gave a very last minute talk at Barcamp Shanghai.
 I decided to try and walk people through what I think of entrepreneurship and why I recommend most people **not** to do it.

-I hadn't prepared anything prior to giving the talk and had no adapter for my laptop anyway, so you get awesome last minute shitty drawings in lieu of slides.
+I hadn't prepared anything and had no adapter for my laptop anyway, so you get awesome last minute shitty drawings in lieu of slides.

 ![Who am I?](/files/entrepreneurship-no/1-intro.jpg)